 The currency of Greece is the Euro.
 One euro has 100 cents.
 There are 8 euro coins, ranging in amount from 1 cent to 2 euros, and they have different designs in the various countries that use the Euro.
-Bills range from $\[\in \]$ 5 to $\[\in \]$ 500 and have a standard design across countries.
+Bills range from €5 to €500 and have a standard design across countries.

-The exchange rate as of November 2016 was 1 euro = 1.06179 U.S. Dollars.
-You can find current exchange rates at http://www.oanda.com/convert/classic.
+The exchange rate as of December 2018 was 1 euro = 1.13138 U.S. Dollars.
+You can find current exchange rates at

 All costs are estimated and may change due to exchange rate fluctuations.